needle-mirror/com.unity.dt.app-ui/Documentation~/iconography.md

 # Iconography

-The Iconography category includes more than 200 icons.
+The Iconography of App UI regroups more than 100 icons in total, but for the sake of optimization, we only provide a subset of them in the default [themes](xref:theming).
 The icons are provided as PNG files and are set up to be loaded via USS classes.

-The Icon UI component uses these USS classes to load the appropriate icon.
+If you are willing to expand the set of icons, you can add your own icons to the project and reference them in a USS file.
+We also provide an Editor tool called [Icon Browser](xref:custom-icons#icon-browser) to generate the USS classes for you.

+For more information about Icon customization, see [Custom Icons](xref:custom-icons).

 ## Usage

 The [Icon](xref:Unity.AppUI.UI.Icon) UI component is used to display an icon.
+The Icon UI component uses these USS classes to load the appropriate icon.

 ```xml
 <Icon name="icon-name" />